dgarijo/Widoco/README.md

 The `-doNotDisplaySerializations` flag allows not displaying available serializations of the ontology.

 The `-displayDirectImportsOnly` flag allows displaying only those imported ontologies that are directly imported in the ontology being documented.

+The `-rewriteBase` flag allows changing the default rewrite base path (until the documentation folder).
+By default it is "/".

 How can I make WIDOCO automatically recognize my vocabulary annotations?
 ==========